irvin-vargas/global-de-challenge/README.md

 ## Testing

 Automated tests for the 3 endpoints described above are included in the `tests/test_app.py` file.
-You can run the tests using pytest: `python tests/test_app.py`.
+You can run the tests using: `python tests/test_app.py`.